GitauHarrison/notes/comment_moderation.md

 ## Create An Admin User

-Obviously, it is the admin of the website who will have the ability to delete comments.
+It is the admin of the website who will have the ability to delete comments.
 Just as we created the anonymous user, we will create an admin user.
 But before we do that, I would like to ensure that the admin page is inaccessible to the anonymous user.
 To do so, I will implement another feature in the application which will allow us to manage user sessions.

 ### Admin Model

-We want to collect an admin's username, email address and the password to their accounts.
+We want to collect an admin's username, email address, and password while they create their accounts.
 Our model will define these columns and store the relevant data in the database.

 `models.py`: Admin model